biojava/biojava.github.io/_wikis/BioLit.md

 } </java>

-Running this code will provide you with a list of related PDB ids:
+Running this code will provide you with a list of PDB that have been cite in the same article as <i>1HIV</i>:

     1A3C
     1A6Q